 Thermal Insulating Materials

 Being in essence a large hole in the facade, it is critical to have quality uPVC windows that provide excellent protection from the weather while preventing temperature changes and energy loss.
 Whether you live in a warm area and want to maintain a cool interior temperature or a cold climate and want to prevent heat loss, windows play a disproportionately large role in a building's overall energy loss relative to their size.

 Our uPVC profiles come in a variety of configurations with multiple interior chambers and optional insulating foam fillings.
 Our Energeto line for example achieves Uw-values from 0.8 to 0.6 W/m²K easily beating passive house values.
-The Energeto 8000P offers uPVC windows with the best insulating values.

 Our Energeto line achieves Uw-values to 0.72 W/m²K easily beating passive house standards

 Our Energeto profiles are additionally filled with an innovative polyurethane foam to further boost their insulating abilities.
 This new process, called precision high pressure foam, fills several interior chambers in the frame with this new foam.
 When combined with carbon fibre reinforced frames that eliminate the typical steel rods used, insulation performance well under passive house standards can be reached for substantial energy savings.

 Glazing also plays an essential role in a window's overall U-value and insulating ability.
 The total surface area of the glass is much larger than the frame and sash making your choice of glazing configuration vital.
 Today's options include double and triple pane windows, although triple is recommended for all replacement and new construction windows nowadays.
 Adding warm edges (or Swiss spacers) between panes, which prevent heat transfer from one pane to the other along the edges is also wise.
 This prevents the creation of so-called thermal bridges which are materials which allow heat to move through the window from one component to the next leading to loss and inefficiency.